-Parameter Description -startoption start_options Startup options for the database, such as OPEN, MOUNT, and NOMOUNT.
+Parameter Description -role {PRIMARY PHYSICAL_STANDBY LOGICAL_STANDBY SNAPSHOT_STANDBY} The role of the database in an Oracle Data Guard configuration.
+The default is PRIMARY. -startoption start_options Startup options for the database, such as OPEN, MOUNT, and NOMOUNT.
 The default value is OPEN.
 Notes: For multi-word startup options, such as read only and read write, separate the words with a space and enclose in double quotation marks ("").
 For example, "read only".
-When performing a switch-over in an Oracle Data Guard configuration, the -startoption for a standby database that becomes a primary database is always set to OPEN after the switchover. -stoption stop_options Stop options for the database, such as NORMAL, TRANSACTIONAL, IMMEDIATE, and ABORT. -policy {AUTOMATIC MANUAL NORESTART} Management policy for the database.
+When performing a switch-over in an Oracle Data Guard configuration, the -startoption for a standby database that becomes a primary database is always set to OPEN after the switchover. -stopoption stop_options Stop options for the database, such as NORMAL, TRANSACTIONAL, IMMEDIATE, and ABORT. -startconcurrency start_concurrency Number of instances to be started simultaneously, or 0 to disable this option. -stopconcurrency stop_concurrency Number of instances to be stopped simultaneously, or 0 to disable this option. -policy {AUTOMATIC MANUAL NORESTART USERONLY} Management policy for the database.
 AUTOMATIC (default): The database is automatically restored to its previous running condition (started or stopped) upon restart of the database host computer.
 MANUAL: The database is never automatically restarted upon restart of the database host computer.
 A MANUAL setting does not prevent Oracle Clusterware from monitoring the database while it is running and restarting it if a failure occurs.
 NORESTART: Similar to the MANUAL setting, the database is never automatically restarted upon restart of the database host computer.
-A NORESTART setting, however, never restarts the database even if a failure occurs. -serverpool "server_pool_name" [- pqpool "pq_pool_name"] Specify the name of a server pool used to control database placement.
+A NORESTART setting, however, never restarts the database even if a failure occurs.
+USERONLY: The database can only be restarted by user command, not as a result of any other reason (auto-start, start by dependency, node failure, and so on.) -serverpool "server_pool_name" Specify the name of a server pool used to control database placement.
 If you do not specify this parameter, then it defaults to the Generic server pool.
-You can optionally also specify the name of a parallel query server pool to be used by the database.
 Notes: This parameter can only be used with Oracle Clusterware.
 You can use this parameter with the -node parameter but the server pool must have MAX_SIZE=1 and exactly one configured server (the one you specify in -node).
-After you add server pools, you can assign services to them using the srvctl add service command. -node node_name Node name on which you want to register a noncluster, or single instance, Oracle database.
-Note: This parameter can be used only with Oracle Clusterware and can be used with the -serverpool parameter to create a policy-managed, noncluster database. -diskgroup "disk_group_list" Comma-delimited list of Oracle ASM disk groups if database uses Oracle ASM storage.
+After you add server pools, you can assign services to them using the srvctl add service command.